 (1) Protecting information on public computers or web sites.
 Do not process Government Information on public computers (e.g., those available for use by the general public in kiosks, hotel business centers) or computers that do not have access control.
 Government Information will not be posted on web sites that are publicly available or have access limited only by domain/Internet Protocol restriction.
 Such information may be posted to web pages that control access by user ID/password, user certificates, or other technical means, and that provide protection via use of security technologies.
 Access control may be provided by the intranet (versus the web site itself or the Application it hosts).

 (2) Transmitting electronic information.
-Transmit email, text messages, blogs, and similar communications that contain Government Information using technology and processes that provide the best level of security and privacy available, given facilities, conditions, and environment.
+Transmit email, text messages, blogs, and similar communications that contain Government Information using technology and processes that provide the appropriate level of security and privacy available, given facilities, conditions, and environment.

 (3) Transmitting voice and fax information.
 Transmit Government Information via voice and fax only when the sender has a reasonable assurance that access is limited to authorized recipients.